santhosh7403/realword-app-leptos-axum/README.md

 Now we need setup a database and initialize it.
 Please refer the [ DB readme ](https://github.com/santhosh7403/realword-app-leptos-axum/blob/main/README_DATABASE.md) for this step since it has multiple ways and you choose which one is appropriate and easy for you.

-And the final build and run, however check the below rust toolchain or cargo-leptos are not installed.
+And the final build and run step, however, ensure rust toolchains and cargo-leptos are installed for that.
 `cargo leptos watch`  or `cargo leptos serve`